kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 * **Online** : Only for clients subscribed to the online data.
 * **Offline** : Only for clients subscribed to the offline data.

-Summary of steps
+**Summary of steps**

-1. Create a blank Excel template with all necessary data formatting for automation.
+1. Create **a blank Excel template** with all necessary data formatting for automation.
-2. Set up a master file with data specifications for each client.
+2. Set up **a master file** with data specifications for each client.
-3. Write SQL code to export raw data for each client in separate .csv files, all saved in the same folder and follow the same naming structure.
+3. Write SQL code to **export raw data** for each client in separate .csv files, all saved in the same folder and follow the same naming structure.
-4. Save all brand logos in the same folder and follow the same naming structure.
+4. Save all **brand logos** in the same folder and follow the same naming structure.
-5. Use Python to automate running multiple reports in one execution based on the configuration set in the master file.
+5. Use **Python to automate running multiple reports** in one execution based on the configuration set in the master file.

+---

 ### Step 1 : Create a blank Excel template for automation.

-Create a blank Excel template named **Template.xlsx** with all five sheets and necessary formatting.
+Create a blank Excel template named **Template.xlsx** with all five sheets as shown above and keep all necessary formatting.

 ### Step 2 : Setup a master file